absolutelynothelix/xrescheck/README.md

 See the corresponding tracker header file in the `src/trackers` for details on what functions are intercepted.

 Writing your own tracker, at least for xcb functions, isn't hard.
-See the builtin trackers header files in the `src/trackers` folder for examples.
+See the built-in trackers header files in the `src/trackers` folder for examples.

 ## Building
 You need: